 seeking out a purposeful intentional relationship, so that a person can grow into her maximum potential for the Lord Jesus Christ over a period of time.

 It is not a program to be followed and abandoned, but a lifestyle choice based on biblical conviction.
 A program may teach or meet the needs of women for a period of time.
-Approaching mentorship as a lifestyle, as a mandate for your life, allows one to constantly look for opportunities to influence another person’s life for good, for eternity.
+However, approaching mentoring as a lifestyle, as a mandate for your life, allows one to constantly look for opportunities to influence another person’s life for good, for eternity.

 All of us have walked a journey with a woman before OR had the experience of a woman coming into our lives at a moment we needed her input the most.
 Only women and understand women the best.
 What would our lives and our ministries look like, if we were more intentional about it?